geoserver/geoserver/doc/en/user/source/styling/sld-working.rst

-In all of these cases, if the WMS ``layers`` parameter is not supplied then the map content is defined completely by the layers and styles present in the SLD.
+In all of these cases, if the WMS ``layers`` parameter is not supplied then the map content is defined completely by the layers and styles present in the external SLD.
-If the ``layers`` parameter is present, then styling operates in **library mode**.
+If the ``layers`` parameter is present, then styling operates in :ref:`sld_library_mode`.

-External styles can define new layers, by using the :ref:`sld_reference_inlinefeature` element to provide feature data.
+External styles can define new layers of styled data, by using the SLD :ref:`sld_reference_inlinefeature` element to provide feature data.
+This can be used to implement dynamic feature highlighting, for example.

-External stying may be generated dynamically, which provides a powerful way to control styling effects.
+External styling may be generated dynamically by client applications, This provides a powerful way for clients to control styling effects.

+.. _sld_library_mode:

 Library Mode
 ^^^^^^^^^^^^